homebound-team/truss/README.markdown

   );
 }
 ```

+Where `sm` is just a regular media query string, i.e. `@media (max-width: 420px)`, that you can either generate with Truss's `breakpoints` config setting or just write your own by hand.

 This leveraging of the existing framework's selector support makes Truss's DSL shorter and simpler than Tachyons/Tailwinds, which have to repetively/pre-emptively mixin hover/media variations for each size into each abbreviation.